KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-rbtv-sendeplan by juliankern](https://github.com/juliankern/MMM-rbtv-sendeplan)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-rbtv-sendeplan.js`: Replace it with `MagicMirror²`.
 3. Recommendation: Found `XMLHttpRequest` in file `MMM-rbtv-sendeplan.js`: Replace it with built-in fetch.
 4. Warning: No LICENSE file.

 ### [MMM-RecentRainfall by vincep5](https://github.com/vincep5/MMM-RecentRainfall)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Recommendation: Found `XMLHttpRequest` in file `MMM-RecentRainfall.js`: Replace it with built-in fetch.
 3. Warning: No LICENSE file.

 ### [MMM-Recipe by cowboysdude](https://github.com/cowboysdude/MMM-Recipe)

 1. `package.json` issue: No description
-2. No keywords in 'package.json'.
-We would use them as tags on the website.
+2. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.
 3. Typo: Found `Magic Mirror` in file `MMM-Recipe.js`: Replace it with `MagicMirror²`.
 4. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.
 5. Recommendation: Found `XMLHttpRequest` in file `jquery.js`: Replace it with built-in fetch.